 In this blog, we will explore the future of Data Science at the enterprise scale from an analytical, computational data architectural future viewpoint.
 We will look at how Qubole is making this future possible.

 Data Science is a critical component of success for any company in today’s competitive environment.
 Qubole’s mission is to build the only Autonomous Data Platform, allowing data scientists to focus on what matters, and solve the most pressing big data challenges for their business.

-Let’s understand what Machine Learning (ML) and/or Artificial Intelligence (AI) is.
+Let’s understand what Machine Learning (ML) and/or Artificial Intelligence (AI) are.

-Machine Learning is a series of intelligent code, automated organized set of solvers, algorithms, rules, and routines that consume/create data.
+Machine Learning is a series of intelligent codes, an automated organized set of solvers, algorithms, rules, and routines that consume/create data.

 The sole purpose of machine learning is to report on the past, and show, learn, determine, capture and interact with the present.
-This enables you to make decisions, predict and simulate the future, in a self-aware, self-learning adaptive type of runtime computational model.
+This enables you to make decisions and predict and simulate the future, in a self-aware, self-learning adaptive type of runtime computational model.
 We are only as smart as our data since data is everything.
-Enterprise-scale is the magnitude of your intelligence or data.
+Enterprise scale is the magnitude of your intelligence or data.

 Some of the key elements are: